Reflux Medicine - Why Most Newborns Don’t Need It

-In my private practice where I specialise in remedying the causes of reflux naturally, around three in five newborns have been prescribed acid blockers, known as Proton Pump Inhibitors (PPI’s), or more specifically Omeprazole, Ranitidine, Esomeprazole, or Losec.
-This is an unexplainable high number considering the facts.
+In my private practice I specialise in remedying the causes of reflux naturally.
+Around three in five newborns that I see have been prescribed reflux medicine or acid blockers, otherwise known as Proton Pump Inhibitors (PPI’s) or H2 Blockers.
+These are medications such as Omeprazole, Ranitidine (now discontinued but still worth mentioning here for any child) that has been on them Esomeprazole, or Losec.
+But the number of newborns being prescribed these medications seems inexplicably high, particularly when you start to look at the facts.

-The hydrochloric acid (HCL) plays a vital role in immunity by providing an acidic environment (typical pH of 1-2) that it is hard for any invading bacteria or virus to survive.
-It is a highly necessary component of protection for your baby’s health, preventing unwanted bacterial growth in the stomach and upper intestine and helping them break down the nutrients in their food/milk appropriately.
+Stomach acid or gastric acid is made up mostly of hydrochloric acid (HCL).
+It provides an acidic environment in the stomach (with a typical pH of 1-2) and plays a vital role in immunity by making it hard for any invading bacteria or virus to survive.
+It is essential protection for your baby’s health, preventing unwanted bacterial growth in the stomach and upper intestine and helping them down the nutrients in their food/milk appropriately.
 Without it, their bodies stop functioning in a healthy manner.

-Research now tells us that ‘there is little evidence that acid plays any role in patterns of unsettledness and irritability in infancy.
-Furthermore, there is evidence that acid suppression does nothing to improve these distressing behaviours and that PPI therapies are associated with important adverse effects.’
+Research now tells us that ‘there is little evidence that acid plays any role in patterns of unsettledness, irritability and reflux in infancy.
+Furthermore, there is evidence that acid suppression does nothing to improve these distressing behaviours and that PPI and H2 Blocker therapies are associated with important adverse effects.’
 1

-Despite this, the rates of prescribing PPI’s has greatly risen.
+Despite this, the rates of prescribing reflux medication like PPIs and H2 Blockers are going up.
 ‘Over the past 15 years, many thousands of fussy babies worldwide have been given medicine in the belief that their colic was caused by painful acid reflux, Gastroesophageal Reflux (GER).
-From 1999-2004 the use of a popular class of liquid antacid (PPI’s) in young children increased 16-fold and from 2000-2003 there was a 400% increase in the number of babies treated with anti-reflux medicine.
+From 1999-2004 the use of a popular class of liquid antacid (PPIs) in young children increased 16-fold and from 2000-2003 there was a 400% increase in the number of babies treated with anti-reflux medicine.
 This rate of increase has continued—or accelerated—from 2003 to the present.’
 2

 In 2013 omeprazole was the third most commonly dispensed medicine in New Zealand.
 Between 2006 and 2010 the number of prescriptions dispensed for newborns increased from 4650 to 8231.
 The largest occurred in the age zero to three months (111%) and four to six months (80%) cohorts.
 3